This set of Casting Interview Questions and Answers for freshers focuses on “Testing of Molding Sand”.

 d) Amount of wax present

 Explanation: Permeability of molding sand allows the hot gases and steams to escape out.
-This property does not depend on amount of wax present.
+This property does not depend on the amount of wax present.

 Sanfoundry Global Education & Learning Series – Casting.